 - 10. What if I do not live in Nevada?

-In short, Felony DUI Court is an alternative sentencing program that aims to rehabilitate through counseling rather than punish through incarceration.
+In short, FDUI is an alternative sentencing “specialty court” that aims to rehabilitate through counseling rather than punish through incarceration.

 2. What are the benefits?

-The Serious Offenders Program is the only way a third-time DUI defendant may avoid prison (unless the D.A. is willing to plea bargain).
-It is a very intensive and rigorous program that lasts three to five (3 – 5) years.2 So defendants should consider it only as a last resort when a charge reduction or dismissal is unavailable.
+However, it is a very intensive and rigorous outpatient program that lasts three to five years.2 So you should consider it only as a last resort when a charge reduction or dismissal is unavailable.

 3. Am I eligible?

-In order to be considered for the Serious Offenders Program, the defendant has to meet all of the following criteria:
+To be considered for Felony DUI Treatment Court, you have to meet all of the following criteria:

-- The defendant has no more than two (2) misdemeanor DUI convictions in the last seven (7) years,
+- You have no more than two misdemeanor DUI convictions in the last seven years,

-- The defendant is currently charged with a third-time DUI, which is a felony, and
+- You are currently charged with a third-time DUI,

-- The defendant has never killed or seriously hurt anyone while driving under the influence.3
+- You have never killed or seriously hurt anyone while driving under the influence.3

-Note that past DUI arrests that were reduced or dismissed do not count as prior DUIs.
+Note that any past DUI charges that were reduced to reckless driving or dismissed do not count as prior DUIs.

 Example: Dawn was just arrested for DUI.
 She had three prior DUI arrests in the last seven years, but one of them was reduced to reckless driving.
 Since she has only two prior DUI convictions, she is theoretically eligible for the Felony DUI Court program.